Sex Counselor & Therapist – Career, Salary & State Licensure

 At this step, aspiring sex therapists must begin to accrue the experience needed to earn the mental health licensure to practice independently in their state.
 The number of supervised hours varies from state to state, so a professional must visit their local board’s website to understand the exact mental health practice licensure requirements.

-AASECT certification and education beyond a master’s degree are not necessary in most states to practice as a mental health professional who provides sexual mental health services.
-As this is the case, a prospective sex therapist who does not plan to advance their education should seek supervision opportunities with a mental health professional who provides sexuality counseling, therapy, or services.
-Mental health professionals seeking AASECT certification (see step 7) should seek clinical supervisors already AASECT certified.
+AASECT certification and education beyond a master’s degree are not necessary in most states to practice as a mental health professional who provides sexuality services.
+As this is the case, a prospective sex therapist who does not plan to advance their education should seek out supervision opportunities with a mental health professional in their field who provides sexuality counseling, therapy, or services.
+Mental health professionals seeking AASECT certification (see step 7) should seek clinical supervisors who are already AASECT certified.

 Important note: Supervision hours require a mental health associate to pay a licensed mental health professional.
 Rates for supervision vary but are often the licensed professional’s billable rate.